exercism/fsharp/exercises/diamond/README.md

 ```

 ## Hints
 - Testing this one can be tricky without simply hardcoding a bunch of inputs and outputs.
 [Property based testing](https://fsharpforfunandprofit.com/posts/property-based-testing/) is another way to think about testing that allows you to more easily test this type of algorithm.

-The test suite uses the [FsCheck](https://fscheck.github.io/FsCheck/) property-based testing framework to define the tests.
+## Running the tests

+To run the tests, run the command `dotnet test` from within the exercise directory.

+## Further information

+For more detailed information about the F# track, including how to get help if
+you're having trouble, please visit the exercism.io [F# language page](http://exercism.io/languages/fsharp/resources).

 ## Source